Love Is a Game of Poker: Side 2

-An album identical to the Pickwick record--even the liner notes--was released on the Sears label.
+An album identical to the Pickwick record—even the liner notes—was released on the Sears label.

 Alshire Records

-In 1971 Alshire Records issued a budget re-release of ten of the twelve tracks from "Love is a Game of Poker," re-titled "Spectacular Brass!!!
-Fantastic Reeds!!! and the Magnificent 101 Strings with Nelson Riddle."
+In 1971 Alshire Records issued a budget re-release of ten of the twelve tracks from Love is a Game of Poker re-titled Spectacular Brass!!!
+Fantastic Reeds!!! and the Magnificent 101 Strings, and credited to "Nelson Riddle with America's Top Soloists."
 The disc lacked "A Game of Poker" and "You Fascinate Me So."